davestewart/nuxt-areas/README.md

 #### Location

-Add a new file to any area you want to configure:
+Add a new  `area.config.js` file to the area or folder you want to configure:

 ```
 +- src